 Fetch also offers the Movie Box feature, which delivers 30 pre-selected rental movies available to watch as many times as you want.
 The movies are available on a 30-day rotation, where one movie is switched out and a new one taking its place each day.
 Movie Box is included in the Starter Pack for Optus, Dodo, iPrimus, and iiNet customers.
 Retail customers can add Movie Box for $1/month.

-For special interests, Fetch TV offers beIN Sports and Horse & Country, each for a monthly rate.
+For special interests, Fetch TV offers beIN Sports, UFC, and Horse & Country, each for a monthly rate.
 Customers who sign up for Fetch TV through Optus can also add on Optus Sports for access to the Premier League games.
 You can add Hillsong and ACC to your subscription for free.

-The Fetch TV User Experience
+Fetch TV Features

-These include a 1TB hard drive that lets you record up to 585 hours of SD programing, as well as four tuners.
+These include a 1TB hard drive that lets you record up to 585 hours of SD programming, as well as four tuners.
 Which means you can record up to six programs while watching a seventh.
 And if something happens while you’re watching?
 Just pause or rewind.